khezemi-nour/testOnline/README.md

 Once you are finished, just send all the completed submissions files by completing the typeform https://antoinelo.typeform.com/to/cQkGbL.
 We will check that they pass the tests on https://www.hackerrank.com/.
 If they do you will go on the next step of our interview process.

+### Tips
+- The test is not time constrained so please take your time
+- Don't forget to solve all the problems

 ### Good luck !